chris-royall/aws-iam-permissions/README.md

 # AWS CloudFormation Deployed IAM Permissions

-This script automates the permissions of AWS CloudFormation stacks for different teams within an organisation.
-It allows to create and update IAM Groups and Policies based on the team specified in the `team_name` variable.
+This script automates the management of IAM permissions for different teams within an organization using AWS CloudFormation.
+It allows users to create and update IAM Groups and Policies based on the `team_name` variable, which specifies the team.
+By leveraging Infrastructure as Code (IaC), the script ensures consistency, scalability, and ease of deployment, reducing the risks associated with manual configuration.

 ## Usage